jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Enemies/Cadrick.md

 Has a wizard tower in [[Karsus Folly]].
-His wizard tower leads to a tower on an island between [[Karsus Folly]] and [[Kozah]].
+His tower leads to another tower on an island between [[Karsus Folly]] and [[Kozah]].
 The tower consist of multiple challenges to walk in his steps.
 According to him, many people were naysayers to his success.
-At the top of the tower he appears to move to destroy the group instead of giving them the reward.
-He has a separate, private home away from his tower in Karsus Foley and on the island.
+At the top of the tower Cadrick appears to move to destroy the group instead of giving them the reward as promised.
+He has a separate, private home away from his tower in Karsus Foley, on an island, overlooking his true tower.

 > [!info]+ [[Cadrick]]'s Tower
 > 1. Prove your mettle and silence the doubters: make it past clockwork sentinels and troll